usnistgov/SDNist/README.md

 2. If you have closed the terminal or the powershell window that was used for the tool setup, open a new one, and after navigating the to sdnist-project directory, run the activate script as explained in step 9 of the Setup SDNIST Report Tool section.

-3. Use the following command to generate a data quality report for the example synthetic dataset (syn_tx.csv) that is generated using the bundled dataset TX:
+3. Use the following command to generate a data quality report for the example deidentified dataset (syn_tx.csv) that is generated using the bundled dataset TX:
       ```
       (venv) c:\\sdnist-project> python -m sdnist.report syn_tx.csv TX
       ```
       At the completion of the process initiated by the above command, an .html report will open in the default web browser on your machine.
 Likewise, .html report files will be available in the reports directory created automatically in the sdnist-project directory.

-4. Use the following command to generate a data quality report for the example synthetic dataset (syn_ma.csv) that is generated using the bundled dataset MA:
+4. Use the following command to generate a data quality report for the example deidentified dataset (syn_ma.csv) that is generated using the bundled dataset MA:
       ```
       (venv) c:\\sdnist-project> python -m sdnist.report syn_ma.csv MA
       ```

-5. Use the following command to generate a data quality report for the example synthetic dataset (syn_national.csv) that is generated using the bundled dataset NATIONAL:
+5. Use the following command to generate a data quality report for the example deidentified dataset (syn_national.csv) that is generated using the bundled dataset NATIONAL:
       ```
       (venv) c:\\sdnist-project> python -m sdnist.report syn_national.csv NATIONAL
       ```